lexey111/model-validator/README.md

 }
 ```

-All we need to do is display the messages in appropriate place and disable the "Submit" button.
+All we need now to do is display the messages in appropriate place, and disable the "Submit" button.

+It's a bit like a state management architecture: instead of getting data, then decomposing it into pieces and binding it to a component by going through a tree of nested components, we have a single context that is available everywhere.

+This is a centralized solution where the developer has full control over performing validation, retrieving results and displaying state.
+The state is completely separate from the view, but is highly optimized for use in the UI.

+Due to the fact that the solution is framework independent, we can run the same validation model on both client and server side.
+Moreover, we can keep the validation models on server and load them on-demand to the client, or construct the validation models on the fly.

 ## Usage